QTM 350 - Data Science Computing

 colon-delimited list of minimum column widths.

-Unreasonable and insufficient widths are ignored (thus
+Unreasonable and insufficient widths are ignored

-zero signifies a dynamically sized column).
-Not all
+(thus zero signifies a dynamically sized column).

-group name, flags, file size, file name.
+user name, group name, flags, file size, file name.

-the --tt option for more details.
+description of the -t option for more details.

 TERM The CLICOLOR and COLORTERM functionality depends on a